Updated November 2017

 After testing over 100 backpacks over nearly a decade, the Arbor

 is still the one we use the most on a day to day basis and when traveling.
 This is surprising as the Arbor has never scored that high and has some drawbacks like poor back breathability and very rudimentary straps.
 But what the Arbor does have is a timeless design that is both stylish and has all the features you need with no extras.
 It has just enough pockets and a sleeve that fits a 15-inch laptop.
 After many years and many trips through the washer, the pack still looks great.
 When fully loaded, we use it as our carry-on when flying and it fits in the smaller overhead bins of regional aircraft.
 If you fill it halfway and cinch it down, it can count as a personal item.
-Is it worth $100 when higher performing pack cost half?
+Is it worth $100 when a higher performing pack cost half?
 In our case, since we have now used it for 1000 plus days and 50+ flights, the answer is "Yes!"

-Read full review: Patagonia Arbor
+Read review: Patagonia Arbor

 Analysis and Test Results

 Throughout the three-month testing process, we donned these packs in a wide range of activities and uses.
 Our lead author devised tests and scoring metrics to push the products to their limits and assess the on a level playing field.
 The key areas of performance were Weight, Comfort, Versatility, Durability, and Ease of Use/Organization.
-The above table displays the overall score tally, while the text below explains how we tested the models in each metric and highlights the top performers.
+The above table displays the overall score tally, while the text below explains how we tested the models in each metric and highlighted the top performers.

 From left to right: Osprey Daylite, REI Flash 18, Deuter Speed Lite, Arc'Teryx Cierzo 18, Osprey Talon, Osprey Stratos, Gregory Salvo 24, Granite Gear Virga 26.